 The GDPR is a new law that will become applicable from 25th May 2018 which supersedes the Data Protection Act.
 It determines how your personal data is processed and kept safe, and the legal rights that you have in relation to your own data.
 Its intention is to strengthen data protection for individuals across the European Union.
 It covers anywhere in the world in which data about EU citizens is processed and will apply even after the UK leaves the EU.

 We will be contacting our patients during May 2018 that we hold a mobile number for via text to gain consent for us to continue using this as a method of contact.
 If you wish to continue to use our text messaging service, patients just need to reply START and your preferences will be recorded.
 To decline just reply STOP.
 Patients will receive the text weekly as a reminder if they do not respond.
 If we do not receive a response by the end of May 2018, when our campaign finishes, patients records will automatically be recorded as declined.

 Please be aware that patients can change the preferences at any time, please just let Reception know.

-If you require any further information, please read our Privacy Notice or contact our Practice Manager, Emma Rolls.
+If you require any further information, please read our Privacy Notice or contact the surgery.